Donders-Institute/bidscoin/docs/workflow.rst

 .. note::
    **Fieldmaps** are acquired and stored in various (sequences and manufacturer dependent) ways and may require special treatment.
 For instance, it could be that you have ``magnitude1`` and ``magnitude2`` data in one series-folder (which is what Siemens can do).
 In that case you should select the ``magnitude1`` suffix and let bidscoiner automatically pick up the other magnitude image during runtime.
 The same holds for ``phase1`` and ``phase2`` data.
 The suffix ``magnitude`` can be selected for sequences that save fielmaps directly.
 See the `BIDS specification <https://bids-specification.readthedocs.io/en/stable/04-modality-specific-files/01-magnetic-resonance-imaging-data.html#fieldmap-data>`__ for more details on fieldmap suffixes.

    Fieldmaps are typically acquired to be applied to specific other scans from the same session.
-If this is the case then you should indicate this in the ``IntendedFor`` meta-data field, either using a single search string or multiple `dynamic strings <bidsmap.html#special-features>`__ to select the runs that have that string pattern in their BIDS file name.
+If this is the case then you should indicate this association in the ``IntendedFor`` meta-data field, either using a single search string or multiple `dynamic strings <bidsmap.html#special-features>`__ to select the runs that have that string pattern in their BIDS file name.
 For instance you can use ``task`` to select all functional runs or use ``<<Stop*Go><Reward>>`` to select "Stop1Go"-, "Stop2Go"- and "Reward"-runs.
 NB: bidsapps may not use your fieldmap at all if you leave this field empty!

 Step 2: Running the bidscoiner
 ------------------------------